JAMA April 02, 2019

 Endpoint

-Key result: There was no significant survival advantage with the rhythm-control strategy compared to rate control, and rhythm control had higher rates of hospitalization and adverse drug effects.
+Key result: There was no survival advantage with the rhythm-control strategy over the rate-control strategy, and rhythm control was associated with more adverse effects.

 2018